vmleon/oracle-atp-da/README.md

-# Oracle APEX and Digital Assistant
+# Oracle Autonomous Database and Digital Assistant

 ![Oracle](images/oracle_small.png)

 ## Conversational approach to your applications

-This workshop walks you through the steps to build an APEX application and enable you to talk to your customers by integrating Digital Assistant and your backend REST API.
+This workshop walks you through the steps to use Autonomous Database as NoSQL repository, offer a REST API to integrate and enable you to talk to your customers by with Digital Assistant and your backend REST API.

-Oracle Application Express (APEX) is included with your Oracle Autonomous Databases.
-Therefore, APEX inherits the self-driving, self-securing, self-repairing features and it can instantly scale to meet your demands.

 ## Who Should Read This Workshop

-You want to **build APEX applications** and provide **a 24/7 conversational experience** with the people using your services.
+You want to **store information in a easy and powerful database** and provide **a 24/7 conversational experience** with the people using your services.

 You want to **learn Oracle Digital Assistant** in Oracle Cloud.

-You are also interested in exploring other technologies to build **low-code applications**.
+You are also interested in exploring modern ways to store information like **NoSQL** technologies and build **secure and powerful RES APIs**.

 ## Requirements